bglarkin/SfM-biomass-data/project-locations-report.md

 # Description

 In 2021, Kyle Doherty used a clustering procedure to choose 63 locations for surveys.
+60 are from the original set of grid points at MPG Ranch.
 We also had \~200 points surveyed for birds in 2020.
 Here, the purpose is to create an output file that can be fed through a pipeline to produce a KML for viewing the selected points in Google Earth.
 Others at MPG will view the points so we can discuss where surveys should occur.

 ## Output detail